 Store anchor materials on blocking a minimum of 12" above the ground and protect it at all times from damage; and when placing in the work make sure it is free from dirt, dust, loose mill scale, loose rust, paint, oil or other foreign materials.
 Load, transport, unload and store anchor materials so materials are kept clean and free of damage.
-Damaged or deformed materials will be rejected.
+Bent, damaged or defective materials will be rejected.